barschn/HPC/assignment1/report.md

 where the flag `T` means that both of these symbols are resolved.
 This is because we're looking at final, already linked, executable.
 Had we generated and looked at the corresponding `.o`-file of `separatefile`, we would see the flag `U` -- meaning undefined -- instead.

+EDIT: Henrik solved this slightly differently -- see the new `makefile`.
+Also note that with `-O0`, the compiler doesn't seem to inline the function in `mainfile`.
+However, in `-O2` that does seem to happen.
+Also, note that it's not necessary to create a `.a` file in order to prevent inlining.
+Having an `.o` file works just as well.

 ## Locality

 In this exercise, we investigate the effects of locality in memory access by implementing row sums and column sums of a matrix naïvely.
 We then implement the slower of the two in a more efficient way.